Lauren Drain: Early life

-Drain was born in Tampa, Florida and lived in nearby Bradenton until age five, when she moved to Olathe, Kansas, with her father, Steve, who enrolled in a graduate program at the University of Kansas.
+Drain was born in Tampa, Florida, and lived in nearby Bradenton until age five, when she moved to Olathe, Kansas in the midst of her younger sister Taylor Drain's struggle against cancer, travelling alongside her father, Steve Drain, who enrolled in a graduate program at the University of Kansas.

 Steve Drain first came into contact with Westboro while working on a documentary critical of the church.
 He eventually became a fervent convert, and his entire family followed him into the church.
 Lauren Drain was a member from 2001 until 2007, when she was excommunicated for questioning church doctrine and unauthorized contact with a Connecticut man seeking to learn more about the church.
 Following her excommunication, she briefly lived on her own in Topeka, but was haunted by reminders of her banishment from the church and her family, eventually deciding to move to Connecticut.
 Her parents, two sisters, and brother remained members of the church and cut all ties with her.
 However, sometime in 2020, Steve started to feel that the picket signs the church carried were too harsh and that the signs should be more focused on God's grace and salvation.
 He sent an email to church members explaining this and saying that he and his family would no longer be participating in pickets.
 As a result of this email, the next day the church voted to excommunicate Lauren's parents and two of her siblings.
 Lauren's sister Taylor Drain Phelps remains a member of the church.
 Drain claimed in a YouTube video released in 2023 that she and her family had re-established their relationship.

 Drain graduated from Topeka West High School in Topeka, Kansas and earned a Wiseman Scholarship to Washburn University.